NUKnightLab/cityhallmonitor/README.md

 Due to the use of ForeignKeys, some data has to be pulled before other data (e.g. `BodyType` data has to be pulled before `Body` data, because the latter references the former).

+There is also a `pull_event_items` command that will pull the EventItems for every Event in the system.
+However, it currently generates an IntegrityError on my local system because there is an EventItem that references a Matter than I do not have.
+This should be handled programatically somewhow (TODO).

 ### Local development setup